xvr6/elixir/notes.md

 ## Enum module

-- Called to deal with any enumerables, including lists!
+- Called to deal with any enumerable, including lists!
 - `Enum.concat(list1, list2)` works the same as `list1 ++ list2`

 ## Tuple Module

-- Dataset used to save a fixed number of elmeents
+- Dataset used to save a fixed number of elements
 - no operations can be done to a tuple
 - They are saved sequentially in memory
   - `elem({"xavier","xvr"},1)` returns `"xvr"`; elem is part of Kernel module.
-- Tuples are traditionall returned for functions
+- Tuples are traditionally really only used in returns from functions
-  - `File.read "test.txt"` returns `{:ok, <content>}`
+  - ex: `File.read "test.txt"` returns `{:ok, <content>}`
   - if file is unable to be read, returns `{:error, <some sort of status code or error message>}`
   - if `File.read! "test.txt"` is called and test.txt doesn't exist, an error will be raised